 Everybody is unique and individual and the rate at which you lose weight on a low carb diet will be different from the person next to you who perhaps has the exact same diet as you.
-If you’ve been eating low carb for a while and have not managed to lose weight or have plateaued, there could be one or a whole host of reasons why this is.
+If you’ve been eating low carb for a while and have struggled to lose weight or you’ve plateaued, there could be one or a whole number of reasons why this is.

 Get yourself a tracking app like My Fitness Pal and record what you eat for a few weeks.
 Sticking to a similar pattern of eating will make this easier as you can enter the same foods and recipes each day.
 This is a little tedious but is an important step in understanding how different foods affect you and where bad foods might be sneaking into your day